 The actuary's discretion over economic assumptions has been curtailed in many situations.
-In the private single employer plan arena, the IRS, PBGC, and FASB have promulgated rulings that have limited or effectively removed an actuary's judgment regarding the discount rate used for current year funding or accounting.
-Actuaries can still set other economic assumptions, such as compensation increases, inflation or fixed income yields.
+In the private single employer plan arena, the IRS, PBGC, and FASB have promulgated rulings that have limited or effectively removed an actuary's judgment regarding the discount rate used for current-year funding or accounting.
+Actuaries can still set other economic assumptions, such as compensation increases, inflation, or fixed income yields.

-For plans other than private single employer plans (for example, church plans, multiemployer plans, public plans), the discount rate for current year funding requirements may or may not be prescribed by other entities.
+For plans other than private single-employer plans (for example, church plans, multiemployer plans, public plans), the discount rate for current-year funding requirements may or may not be prescribed by other entities.
 Funding valuations for these types of plans often use a discount rate related to the expected return on plan assets.
-In practice, this discount rate (return on asset)

-Not an Exposure Draft - For Illustrative Purposes Only Distribution Authorized, but Content NOT Reviewed or Approved by the Actuarial Standards Board assumption may be set by the legislative body, plan sponsor, a governing board of trustees, or the actuary.
+In practice, this discount rate (return on asset) assumption may be set by the legislative body, plan sponsor, a governing board of trustees, or the actuary.
 The actuary may advise the plan sponsor about the selection of the discount rate.